 The Hazard Mitigation Team (HMT) will monitor the actions items in the Plan Update in the intervening years between plan update cycles.
 The party responsible for the actions in the plan will be tasked with preparing an annual progress report to submit to the Angelina County Emergency Management Coordinator (EMC).

-The EMC will be responsible for convening annual meetings with the HMT in order to present an overall progress report on action item status.
+The EMC will be responsible for convening annual meetings with the HMT in order to present an overall progress report on the entire plan including but not limited to the following subject matter: